SMOKE

 Image Credit: Tajette O'Halloran & Kirk Page

-SMOKE is a new intercultural dance theatre work in development, created by Munanjali and Badu Island choreographer Kirk Page and Javanese Australian artist Jade Dewi Tyas Tunggal.
+SMOKE is a First Nations, intercultural dance–theatre work in development, co-created by Kirk Page and Jade Dewi Tyas Tunggal.

 CREATIVE TEAM